jaredwhitworth/html-portfolio/README.md

 # html-portfolio
-Am html only portfolio project from an Udemy course.
+An html only portfolio project from an Udemy course.